Mohanavadivel-git/caasworkshop/lesson3.1.md

 If your app is deployed on CaaS, you get basic monitoring of your app's resource utilization by default.
 The platform provides a real-time monitoring dashboard built using the Prometheus and Grafana tools without additional cost.

+If you need more app performance monitoring capabilities than the basic monitoring provided by the platform, you can connect your app to Ford's Dynatrace instance for a cost.
+You can sign up on the [Dynatrace team website](https://it1.spt.ford.com/sites/L1POE/Public/SitePages/Dynatrace.aspx).

 ![Grafana Screenshot](images/monitoring1.png)

 #### Exercise